Three-point correlation functions in the $\mathfrak{sl}_3$ Toda theory I: Reflection coefficients: Introduction

+Coming back to Toda CFTs, the Toda Vertex Operators can be thought of as functionals over $L^2(\S^1\to\V)$ indexed by weights $\alpha\in\V$.
+They admit the probabilistic representation

-where $\left(M^{\gamma e_i}(d^2x)=:e^{\gamma\ps{\X,e_i}}:d^2x\right)_{1\leq i\leq r}$ is a family of GMC measures defined from a vectorial GFF $\X$ and $\E_{\varphi}$ is the conditional expectation with respect to $\varphi=\X_{\vert\partial\mathbb{D}}$.
-The decomposition provided by Theorem~\ref{thm:williams} applied to drifted Brownian motions is the starting point of the derivation of a probabilistic expression for Toda reflection coefficients, highlighting a hidden correspondence between the reflection principle in probability and the concept of reflection in (Toda) CFT.
-Indeed, we prove that Toda reflection coefficients naturally arise in the asymptotic expansion of the Vertex Operators, expansion governed by that of the generalized maximum $\M$ of the underlying drifted Brownian motion.
-More precisely, a remarkable feature of this expansion is that it can be written as a sum over a subset of the Weyl group $W$ in the sense that: \begin{theorem} Viewed as functions $\psi_\alpha:\V\times L^2(\S^1\to\V)$, the Vertex Operators (defined in Section~\ref{sec:whittaker}) admit the expansion
+where $Q$ is a special vector in $\V$, defined in Equation~\eqref{eq:background_charge} and called the \textit{background charge while} $\left(M^{\gamma e_i}(d^2x)=:e^{\gamma\ps{\X,e_i}}:d^2x\right)_{1\leq i\leq r}$ is a family of GMC measures defined from a vectorial GFF $\X$ with values in $\V$ and $\E_{\varphi}$ is the conditional expectation with respect to $\varphi=\X_{\vert\partial\mathbb{D}}$.
+Such notions are presented in Section~\ref{sec:whittaker} to which we refer for more details.
+The process $(B_t)_{t\geq 0}$ defined as the average of the GFF $\X$ on circles centered at the origin and of radii $e^{-t}$ is a Brownian motion over $\V$, so that the decomposition provided by Theorem~\ref{thm:williams} can be applied to (a drift of) this process and is actually the starting point of the derivation of a probabilistic expression for Toda reflection coefficients, thus highlighting a hidden correspondence between the reflection principle in probability and the concept of reflection in (Toda) CFT.
+Indeed, we prove that Toda reflection coefficients naturally arise in the asymptotic expansion in the $\bm c$ variable of the Toda Vertex Operators, expansion governed by that of the generalized maximum $\M$- of the underlying drifted Brownian motion.
+We will prove that in the asymptotic where $\bm c\to\infty$ inside $\mathcal{C}_-$ (by which we mean that $\ps{\bm c,e_i}\to-\infty$ for all $1\leq i\leq r$) a remarkable feature of this expansion is that it can be written as a sum over a subset of the Weyl group $W$ in the sense that: \begin{theorem} For any $\gamma\in(0,\sqrt 2)$, assume that $\alpha\in Q+\mathcal{C}_-$ is sufficiently close to $Q$.
+Then viewed as functions $\psi_\alpha:\V\times L^2(\S^1\to\V)$, the Toda Vertex Operators admit the expansion